Matrix Multiplication in the MPC Model: Sparse Matrix Multiplication

 \section{Sparse Matrix Multiplication}

 In this section, we will discuss the case when $A$ and $B$ are $d$-sparse.
 Notice that in this case, the resulting matrix $C =A*B$ can be $d^2$-sparse.
 But in the same spirit as discussed in Gupta et al. \cite{gupta-2022-sparse}, in order to keep the model more meaningful, we assume that we are interested in only at most $d$ elements of each row and column of $C$.
 Therefore, both the input and output can be stored on $O(nd)$ memory.
-We analyse the case when we have $O(n)$ processors, each with $O(d)$ memory.
+We analyse the case when we have $n$ processors, each with $O(d)$ memory.
 We assume that initially each processor holds one row and one column (i.e. $O(d)$ elements in total) of $A$ and $B$, and at the end each processor outputs $d$ elements of one of the rows of $C$.
 We assume that the position of these $d$ elements of $C$ that a processor needs to output is already known to the processor.

-\subparagraph*{A trivial algorithm:} Notice each element of $C$ is the sum of $d$ terms.
-Thus, there are $ nd^2$ terms that need to be calculated.
-In one round, a processor can compute any $d$ terms of $C$.
-It can do this by obtaining the $d$ elements of matrices $A$ and $B$ which are present in the terms, and then performing $d$ multiplications to compute the $d$ terms.
+\paragraph*{A trivial algorithm:} Notice each element of $C$ is the sum of $d$ pairwise products of elements of $A$ and $B$.
+Thus, there are at most $ nd^2$ products that need to be calculated.
+In one round, a processor can compute any $d$ products of $C$ that are required to compute an element of $C$.
+It can do this by obtaining the $d$ elements of matrices $A$ and $B$, then performing $d$ multiplications locally.
 Thus, in one round of local computation, the $n$ processors can compute any $nd$ terms of $C$.
 Hence, to compute the $nd^2$ of $C$, we only require $O(d)$ communication rounds.
 Now, we give a better algorithm than this as follows.

 We try to find a more efficient method to compute the terms of $C$.
-For that, we draw inspiration for Gupta et al. \cite{gupta-2022-sparse}.
+For that, we adapt the idea of Gupta et al. \cite{gupta-2022-sparse}.
 In particular, we use Lemma 4.2 of their paper.
-As we discussed earlier, in their paper, they translated the problem of matrix multiplication to triangle processing; here we try to restate their results according to the terminology we used in this paper as follows.
+As we discussed earlier, in their paper, they translated the problem of matrix multiplication to triangle processing.
+So first, we translate their results according to the terminology we used in this.
+We call each product of type $a_{ij}b_{jk}$ a \textit{term}, where $a_{ij}$ and $b_{jk}$ are elements of $A$ and $B$ respectively.
+As we mentioned, there are at most $nd^2$ terms that needs to be computed inorder to compute $C$, Gupta et al. \cite{gupta-2022-sparse} computed them in a sequence (or layer) of rounds as follows.

 \begin{lemma}[\cite{gupta-2022-sparse}] Let \(0 \le \varepsilon_1 < \varepsilon_2\), and assume \(d\) is sufficiently large.
 Let $T$ denote the remaining number of terms of $C$ that need to be computed such that